hugr-lab/hugr-client/README.md

 # This is a python client for the Hugr IPC protocol

+The `hugr` is a Data Mesh platform that allows you to query and explore data from various sources in a unified way.
+It provides a GraphQL interface to access data from different data sources, such as databases, APIs, and files.
+The `hugr-client` is a Python client for the Hugr platform that allows you to query data from the Hugr server and process it in a Pythonic way.

+For more information about the Hugr platform, please visit the [Hugr website](https://hugr-lab.github.io) or the [Hugr GitHub repository](https://github.com/hugr-lab/hugr).

 The client can request from the hugr and process them in a pythonic way.
 For the effective data transmission, the client uses the [hugr ipc protocol](https://github.com/hugr-lab/query-engine/blob/main/hugr-ipc.md) to communicate with the server.

 ## Installation